Before Adoption FAQs

 We do not offer this service.

 What is Your Spay/Neuter Policy?

 We will not advertise or list kittens as being available for adoption on the internet or through any social media until the kitten has met all of the following criteria:

-- Kitten/Cat must be at least 8 weeks of age and weigh 2.25 pounds
+- Kitten/Cat must weigh 2.5 pounds

 - Kitten /Cat must have had its initial immunization

 - Kitten/Cat has been spay/neuter & microchipped

 The kitten/cat may be released to their new family after they have sufficiently recovered from surgery.